How the same evidence can yield different answers when you only change the order.

 Practical notes

-A few details matter in practice.
+A few implementation details matter for reproducibility.

 - Keep decoding settings fixed.